-- el is the first parameter passed to the current file. - ee4 is the fourth parameter passed to the caller of the current file. - eee7 is the seventh parameter passed to the caller's caller.
+@1 is the first parameter passed to the current file.

+is the fourth parameter passed to the caller of the current file.

+0007 is the seventh parameter passed to the caller's caller.

 If the number of @ signs exceeds the current nesting level, the null string is returned.
 This can be tested for by using the \$IFNULL command.
-The multiple @ sign convention can also be used with the special code @O. The @O sign refers to the identifier of the current file, @@O refers to the identifier of the caller of the current file, and @@@O refers to the caller's caller, etc.
+The multiple @ sign convention can also be used with the special code @0.
+The @0 sign refers to the identifier of the current file, @00 refers to the identifier of the current file and @@00 refers to the caller's caller, etc.